bodiddlie/bodiddlie.github.io/_drafts/firebase-auth-with-react-router.md

 ### Current User
 ---
-For this simple example, I'm going to use a list of todo items.
+For this simple example, I'm going to use a list of to-do items.
 A logged in user should only be able to see the items that they have entered.
 A simple way to structure this data in the Firebase real-time database would be like this: